 Download my free weekend warrior backpacking meal plan

 *This post contains affiliate links for your convenience*

-Here some things to consider when planning your meals for on the trail:
+Here some things to consider when planning your backpacking meals for on the trail:

 - Must not be *too* perishable.
 You’d be surprised how long hard cheeses and string cheese sticks last out of refrigeration.
 I sometimes bring fresh fruit or veggies to be eaten within the first day or two after resupply.